 These are all key considerations.

 So if you want to help a setter improve their skills, do two things.
 First, given them something specific to work on.
 Next, put them in as game-like a situation as you possibly can.
-Second, make sure they have very good feedback.
+Then, make sure they have very good feedback.

 This, of course, goes for any position or skill.